CommunityToolkit/WindowsCommunityToolkit-wiki/Accessibility-Guideline.md

 * Focusable elements must have a visual focus indicator.
 It's usually a rectangle shape around the control's normal bounding rectangle.

 ## Narrator
-* Controls must support the narrator.
+* Controls must support the [Narrator](https://support.microsoft.com/en-us/windows/chapter-1-introducing-narrator-7fe8fd72-541f-4536-7658-bfc37ddaf9c6).

 ## Naming conventions
 * We are following the coding guidelines of .NET Core Foundational libraries.
+See [[Coding Style and Conventions]].

+The [Accessibility Insights](https://accessibilityinsights.io/docs/en/windows/overview/) tool can help with identifying some of these concerns.